-If IPsec VPN load balancing is enabled, the FortiGate-6000 will drop IPsec VPN sessions traveling between two IPsec tunnels because the two IPsec tunnels may be terminated on different FPCs.
-If you have traffic entering the FortiGate-6000 from one IPsec VPN tunnel and leaving the FortiGate-6000 out another IPsec VPN tunnel you need to disable IPsec load balancing:
+If IPsec VPN load balancing is enabled, the FortiGate-6000 will drop IPsec VPN sessions traveling between two IPsec tunnels because load balancing might terminate the two IPsec tunnels on different FPCs.
+If you have traffic entering the FortiGate-6000 from one IPsec VPN tunnel and leaving the FortiGate-6000 out another IPsec VPN tunnel, or if you need to support dynamic routing over IPsec VPN tunnels, you must disable IPsec VPN load balancing:

 '''

 config load-balance setting

-config ipsec-load-balance disable
+set ipsec-load-balance disable

 end

 '''

-Disabling IPsec VPN load balancing in this way enables the following flow rules:
+Disabling IPsec VPN load balancing in this way sends all IPsec VPN sessions to the primary FPC.